 In the show’s fourth season, the Winslow’s youngest daughter Judy is seen walking upstairs … but never comes down.
 By the time season five rolled around, Judy was no more.
 Nor was she ever mentioned again throughout the remaining seasons.
 The reason for Judy’s departure?
 Rumor has it that she wanted more money.

 Seven years after getting the boot from Family Matters, Jaimee Foxworth—the actress who played Judy—popped up in a film project ... though it was the kind of film that might make Eddie Winslow blush.
-In 2000, under the screen name Crave, Foxworth began a decade-long career in porn and a downward descent into drug abuse and depression.
+In 2000, under the screen name Crave, Foxworth began working in adult films.
 By 2008, she was Celebrity Rehab-bing it with Dr. Drew.
+These days she's raising her son and working on a book about being a child star.

 In the pilot episode, Judy Winslow was portrayed by another actress entirely: Valerie Jones, whose only other credits were on two episodes of The Fresh Prince of Bel-Air (playing two completely different roles).